 7. Restauracja U Wieniawy

-U Wieniawy, named after the legendary General Bolesław Wieniawa-Długoszowski, is steeped in history.
-It’s housed in a historic building and you’ll need to book ahead.
+U Wieniawy is a restaurant with a rich history, named after the legendary General Bolesław Wieniawa-Długoszowski.
+It is located in a historic building and requires advance reservation.

 8. Ciao Napoli